anushka-cseatmnc/Women-in-Tech-Dataset-Analysis/README.md

 ---

 ##  Key Insights
+- # Degree Focus
-- # Degree Focus: Men and women in tech have different degree focuses, with men more likely to have a degree in Computer Science and women more likely to have a degree in Information Technology.
+- Men and women in tech have different degree focuses, with men more likely to have a degree in Computer Science and women more likely to have a degree in Information Technology.
+- # Job Roles
-- # Job Roles: Men and women in tech have different job roles, with men more likely to be in senior roles and women more likely to be in junior roles.
+-  Men and women in tech have different job roles, with men more likely to be in senior roles and women more likely to be in junior roles.
+- # Coding Experience
-- # Coding Experience: Men and women in tech have different coding experiences, with men more likely to have started coding at a younger age.
+-  Men and women in tech have different coding experiences, with men more likely to have started coding at a younger age.

 ---